Adrita-Khan/Jet-Tagging-Experiments/README.md

 *Note: This project is ongoing and subject to continuous advancements and modifications.*
 ----

 This repository focuses on **jet tagging**—classifying collimated sprays of particles (jets) from high-energy collisions and associating them with their originating particles.
+It is an **ongoing project** of the [Center for Computational and Data Sciences (CCDS)](https://ccds.ai/).

 We enhance the **Particle Chebyshev Network (PCN)** architecture by integrating four physics-motivated interaction features:

 - `ln Δ`
 - `ln kT`